 Funeral expenses are considered an estate expense, this means that the deceased’s bank accounts can be used to pay for the funeral expenses.
 However, if any other person pays for the funeral expenses, they are entitled to be reimbursed for these expenses from the estate.

-As part of the Prepaid Cremation arrangement, you will receive a funeral contract, which lists all the prearranged services agreed upon.
+As part of the Prepaid Cremation arrangement, you will receive a funeral contract, and your detailed policy documents in hard copy, which lists all the prearranged services agreed upon.
+We'll provide you with a digital copy immediately on purchase, and hard copy documents are delivered via post within 14 days of purchase.
 You will also receive a copy of your Lifeplan Australia Friendly Society Disclosure Document outlining how your money is kept safe.

 We aim to be one of the cheapest providers in every region we operate.
 The bulk of our costs are from the cremation fee and the transportation.
 In some states (such as Western Australia) the cremation fee is significantly higher than others.
 Our prices reflect the local input prices of our services.
 We’re constantly working to get our prices as low as possible in all locations.

-No, you don't have to pay upfront for an At Need arrangement.
-We know that paying for a funeral can be daunting, particularly when there's more important things to worry about, so with Bare we don't ask for payment upfront.
+We know that paying for a funeral can be daunting, particularly when bills and financial commitments don't stop.
+At Bare, we don't ask for payment upfront for an immediate or imminent arrangement.
+We offer affordable services and flexible payment options to support your family.
 If you have any questions about this, please give our care team a call on 1800 071 176.

-Our Bare Cremation prices are fully inclusive, with no hidden fees.
+There are no hidden fees.
+Our prepaid cremation prices are fully inclusive and your prepaid contract clearly outlines all included services and costs.
 A major reason Bare was started was to offer an affordable and completely transparent funeral service.
 We are completely open about our pricing, which differentiates us from the traditional funeral industry.

-From the time of cremation, we typically advise a wait time of 3 weeks.
-At times it can take longer if there is a delay in processing by the state authority.
-If there is a long delay, we will actively follow up on your behalf.
+If you have arranged the cremation through Bare, we will organise the Death Certificate to be sent to you via Registered Post with tracking.
+From the time of cremation, we typically advise a wait time of about two to three weeks.
+At times it can take longer if there is a delay in processing by the Births, Deaths & Marriages Registry Office.